-- Actively promote safeguarding throughout all aspects of the school - ensure this policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this. - ensure each member of staff has access to, and understands, the school's child protection policy and procedures, especially new, agency and part-time staff. - ensure this child protection policy is available publicly and parents know referrals about suspected abuse or neglect may be made. - link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding; and be able to analyse concerns and referrals for patterns, trends and gaps and other safeguarding data and identify and target training for staff or groups of staff accordingly. - are alert to specific needs of children in need, those with special educational needs and disabilities, young carers. - understand and promote relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation (GDPR). - can maintain a centralised register of all concerns and referrals, including robust and chronological records of actions taken and encourages staff to be robust around documenting and reporting concerns - regularly monitor and review all concerns and referrals that links are made to all contextual sources of information relevant to a child's safeguarding, for example their behaviour, attendance and learning and progress, and that all decisions are recorded and actioned and where appropriate this is communicated to relevant staff
+• Actively promote safeguarding throughout all aspects of the school

-- To ensure clear behaviour policies and child protection policies, especially policies that set out the principles of how reports of sexual violence will be managed and how victims and alleged perpetrators are likely to be supported, that parents and carers have access to, will, in some cases, help manage what are inevitably very difficult conversations. - understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation. - understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.
-Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online. - encourage a culture of listening to children, ensuring their voices are reflected in safeguarding and taking account of their wishes and feelings.
+- ensure this policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body regarding this - take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) - ensure each member of staff has access to, and understands, the school's child protection policy and procedures, especially new, agency and part-time staff. - ensure this child protection policy is available publicly and that parents know referrals about suspected abuse or neglect may be made to relevant services. - link with the safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local policies on safeguarding; and be able to analyse concerns and referrals for patterns, trends and gaps and other safeguarding data and identify and target training for staff or groups of staff accordingly. - are alert to specific needs of children in need, those with special educational needs and disabilities, young carers. - understand and promote relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation (GDPR). - maintain a centralised register of all concerns and referrals, including robust and chronological records of actions taken and encourages staff to be robust around documenting and reporting concerns - regularly monitor and review all concerns and referrals that links are made to all contextual sources of information relevant to a child's safeguarding, for example their behaviour, attendance and learning and progress, and that all decisions are recorded and actioned and where appropriate this is communicated to relevant staff - understand and support the school with regards to the requirements of the Prevent duty and can provide advice and support to staff on protecting children from the risk of radicalisation. - understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.
+Can recognise the additional risks that children with SEN and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support SEND children to stay safe online. - Keep updated around emerging themes and trends by attending relevant national and local training and/or information sessions/training - encourage a culture of listening to children, ensuring their voices are reflected in safeguarding and taking account of their wishes and feelings.